Port Said: Thriving international port and city (1902–1945)

 At the start of the twentieth century, two things happened to change Port Said: in 1902, Egyptian cotton from Mataria started to be exported via Port Said; and in 1904 a standard gauge railway opened to Cairo.
 The result was to attract a large commercial community and to raise its social status.
 In particular a sizable Greek community grew up.
 In 1907, the quickly growing city had about 50,000 inhabitants, among whom were 11,000 Europeans "of all nations".
 During the First World War, Port Said became home to an important Allied hospital.
 Due to the strategic location of Port Said intersecting Europe, Africa and Asia, thousands of men were sent to this hospital.
-This included soldiers wounded as a result from the Gallipoli campaign in 1915.
+This included soldiers wounded as a result of the Gallipoli campaign in 1915.
 Following the end of the World War I, the directors of the Suez Canal Company decided to create a new city on the Asian bank, building 300 houses for its labourers and functionaries.
 Port Fouad was designed by the École des Beaux-Arts in Paris.
 The houses follow the French model.
 The new city was founded in December 1926.

-Since its foundation people of all nationalities and religions had been moving to the city and each community brought in its own customs, cuisine, religion and architecture.
-By the late 1920s the population numbered over 100,000 people.
-In the 1930s for example there were elegant public buildings designed by Italian architects.
-The old Arab Quarter was swallowed up into the thriving city.
-Port Said by now was a thriving, bustling international port with a multi-national population: Jewish merchants, Egyptian shopkeepers, Greek photographers, Italian architects, Swiss hoteliers, Maltese administrators, Scottish engineers, French bankers and diplomats from all around the world.
-All lived and worked alongside the large local Egyptian community.
-And always passing through were international travelers to and from Africa, India and the Far East.
-Intermarriage between French, Italian and Maltese was particularly common, resulting in a local Latin and Catholic community like those of Alexandria and Cairo.
-French was the common language of the European and non-Arab population, and often the first language of children born to parents from different communities.
-Italian was also widely spoken and was the mother tongue of part of the Maltese community, since the ancestors of the latter had come to Egypt before the Anglicization of Malta in the 1920s.
-Multilingualism was a characteristic of the foreign population of Port Said, with most people continuing to speak community languages as well as the common French.

 In 1936 a treaty was signed between the United Kingdom and the Kingdom of Egypt called the Anglo-Egyptian Treaty of 1936.
 It stipulated the British pledge to withdraw all their troops from Egypt, except those necessary to protect the Suez Canal and its surroundings.